A bachelor degree with a 2:1 (hons) or equivalent qualification.

 You’ll mix design, business and market-centred innovation to gain a broad base of skills to thrive in a complex, fast-paced and rapidly evolving industry.

-We have plenty of facilities to help you make the most of your time at Leeds.
-You will be able to develop your practice in well-equipped studios and purpose-built computer clusters so you can build your skills on both PC and Mac.
-There is also a computer-aided design (CAD) suite with access to the latest design software and some of the latest design technology, such as digital printing and laser cutting facilities, clothing engineering and colour analysis/prediction labs.
+We have a range of facilities to help you make the most of your time at Leeds.
+You’ll be able to develop your practice in well-equipped studios and purpose-built computer clusters so you can build your skills on both PC and Mac.
+There is also a dedicated suite for computer-aided design and manufacture (CAD/CAM), providing you with access to the latest design software and some of the latest design technology, such as digital printing and laser cutting facilities, clothing engineering and colour analysis/prediction labs.

 We also have an impressive range of resources you can use for research.
 We house the M&S Company Archive including documents, advertising, photos, films, clothing and merchandise from throughout Marks & Spencer’s history, offering a fascinating insight into the changing nature of branding and advertising over time.
-ULITA, an archive of international textiles, is also housed on campus and collects, preserves and documents textiles and related areas from around the world.
+The International Textile Collections, also housed on campus, collects, preserves and documents textiles and related areas from around the world.

 Course contact details